• About Alley

 #38 Locate the main water shut-off valve & electrical breaker boxes

 During your house tours, you may have forgotten to locate your water shut-off valves and electrical boxes because you were having too much fun looking at the important stuff like bathrooms, bedrooms, and the kitchen.
-But it’s also SO important to know where these utilities live in case there is an emergency or you need to locate them quickly!

 #39 Change air filters & buy a year’s supply

-Every home comes with air ventilation filters and you might not know when the last time the previous homeowners replaced theirs.
-Our AC guy recommended great filter options for us so we went ahead and bought a year’s supply.
-It’s WAY cheaper if you buy in bulk (specifically off Home Depot) and that way you just need to change them out once a month.
+It’s WAY cheaper if you buy in bulk (specifically from Home Depot), and that way you just need to change them out once a month.
 We set a reminder in our calendars on the first of the month for this to make it easy!

 #40 Update your address with your bank